StuartBaxter-MVP/PPBestPractices/Licensing.md

 - SAP
 - ServiceNow

-Custom connectors allows you to connect to APIs or services that are not available through the built-in standard or premium connectors.
+Custom connectors allow you to connect to APIs or services that are not available through the built-in standard or premium connectors.
 This flexibility is powerful but comes with the requirement for premium licensing.

 ## Seeded Licenses
 Working with standard connectors are covered under seeded licenses.